Matrix5505/JackpotClickerDoge/README.md

 A simple and fun clicker game featuring everyone's favorite Shiba Inu!
 Click on the Doge to earn "Such Coins"!

 ## How to Play
-1. Open `index.html` in your web browser
-2. Click on the Doge image to earn coins
+1. Click on the Doge image to earn coins
 3. Watch your "Such Coins" counter increase
 4. Much wow!